trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 Said goodbye to Donnette around 11 and said goodbye to Stephanie, Phyllis, and Kenneth around noon.

 Mike and Barbara still here.
+Jo Ann too, of course.

 Matt and Toni and Nia and Nyla still here.